sjkbianco/portfolio/content/post/diverse-learners/index.md

 ---

 * At least two digital tools or web-based apps are provided as examples of how the technology can be used to meet diverse learner needs.

+Microsoft provides a variety of productivity software solutions for use within private and public industry as well as education.
+Many of their web-based software applications are available for free with a Microsoft account.
+In terms of the online learning environment, two of their applications allow for flexibility of expression and can encourage collaboration.
+These two programs are Microsoft Sway, a web-based presentation or newsletter creation tool and OneNote, an electronic note taking application.

+## Microsoft Sway

+Sway allows for instructors and learners to rapidly create visually appealing presentations from searching a topic, uploading an existing PDF, Word, or PowerPoint file and converts it into a mobile-friendly presentation.
+Users may also start blank Sway or select a template.
+Adding images and videos within Sway is easy, by selecting the content type to add, the application will provide a search panel limited to open licensed content to use and also pulls keywords from the text within the Sway.
+The colors, layouts, amount of animation, and themes are all easily customizable.

+Once the user finishes their Sway the are able to embed it into any online platform with the capability to support iframes, can share a direct link to select individuals or make the link public.
+Viewers of the presentation have the option to download the Sway as a PDF or Word Document, there is also an accessibility view that removes animations, provides higher contrast colors, underlines links, and shows alternative text for images.
+Responsive design is also built-in to provide an excellent viewing experience regardless of screen size or the type of device.
+The responsive presentation of the content allows individuals with limited technology to access the content.
+The individual only needs access to an internet connection and a browser.

+Please review the related article on Sway for additional considerations and a more in-depth review.

+## OneNote

 * A reflection of how the example technology tools can be used for a specific learning activity with diverse learners.